China hedge fund bears look good in shorts

 Still, funds that got in early and managed to avoid some or all of the squeeze have easily outperformed peers and the broader market.

-U.S. investors, in particular, also turned attention to Chinese corporate governance issues after a spate of allegations around Sino-Forest TRE.TO, Longtop Financial and Internet-related companies sparked a heavy selloff in those names.
+U.S. investors, in particular, also turned attention to Chinese corporate governance issues after a spate of allegations around Sino-Forest, Longtop Financial and Internet-related companies sparked a heavy selloff in those names.

 "The China fund managers spend a lot of time in channel checks and often are the first ones to discover any irregularities," Pacini of J.P.
 Morgan said.